 - 3. All animals wishing to be entered in a purebred class must provide registration documents online to be entered into that class.
-If registration paperwork is not provided, the animal will be entered as a crossbred animal. - 4.
-All animals must have an ear tag, tattoo, or other form of identification at the time of entry.
+If registration paperwork is not provided, the animal will be entered as a crossbred animal. - All animals must have an ear tag, tattoo, or other form of identification at the time of entry.
 No pending identification will be accepted.

 Division 006: BORN & RAISED IN LO.
 CO.
-BEEF SHOW
+BEEF SHOW and FEEDER SHOW

-- 1. Online entry is required in Fair Entry to participate. - 2.
-Show is open to Beef Steers and Market Heifers. - Animals must be born in Logan County and producer must be an active/paid member of the Logan County Cattle Association. - 4.
+- 1. Online entry is required in Fair Entry to participate. - Show is open to Beef Steers, Market Heifers and Beef Feeders - Animals must be born in Logan County and producer must be an active/paid member of the Logan County Cattle Association. - 4.
 Exhibitor must be a Logan County Junior Fair exhibitor. - 5.
-Exhibitor must also show in the Beef Steer/Market Heifer Show. - 6.
+Exhibitor must also show in the Beef Steer/Market Heifer/Beef Feeder Show. - 6.
 Animals must check in during designated times and hip heights measured. - 7.
 Classes will be broken by hip height. - 8.
-Exhibitor with more than one steer in a class, another Junior Fair Beef exhibitor may show one of the steers. - A mandatory meeting for all Born & Raised exhibitors and at least one parent/guardian will be held in the Show Arena prior to the start of the show.
-Time will be announced during hip height measurement. - 10.
-The top eight places will receive prizes and/or awards. - 11.
+Exhibitor with more than one steer in a class, another Junior Fair Beef exhibitor may show one of the steers. - 9.
+A mandatory meeting for all Born & Raised exhibitors and

+- at least one parent/guardian will be held in the Show Arena prior to the start of the show.
+Time will be announced during hip height measurement. - The top eight places will receive prizes and/or awards.
+Except Feeder which will show for Grand and Reserve only. - 11.
 First place steers/heifers in each class will be eligible to compete for the Born & Raised Champion. - 12.
-In the final drive, as a steer/heifer is selected and placed, the next placed steer/heifer in that class is eligible to take its place until the top eight places have been filled.
+In the final drive, as a steer/heifer is selected and placed, the next placed steer/heifer in that class is eligible to take its place until the top eight places have been filled. - 13.
+All exhibitors must work a 3 hour shift in the Cattleman's Concession stand to be eligible to show next year.